CityScrolls logo Explore Venice ›

 Book your ticket

-If you plan to visit Palazzo Ducale, it's a good idea to buy your ticket in advance.
+If you plan to explore Palazzo Ducale at your own pace, it’s a good idea to buy your ticket in advance.